+At the Mont Alto campus, 450 undergraduate student room assignments are available.
 Only residents and their invited guests are permitted in the living areas of the residence halls.
-It is the resident's responsibility to ensure that his or her guest is aware of University and residence hall policies.
+It is the resident's responsibility to ensure that his or her guest is aware of the University and residence hall policies.
 It is each resident's and staff member's responsibility to challenge or report individuals who cannot be identified as residents or guests of a resident.
-University Police responds to reports of unidentified persons in the residence hall.
+When University Police and Public Safety receives a report of an unescorted person in a residence hall, an officer is sent to identify that person.